Effects of Methylone Abuse

 It is just not possible to warn some people that they are in danger when they take these drugs.
 They may have to find out when they wake up in a hospital or realize that they are addicted.
 Either way, they are lucky to be alive because not everyone survives methylone abuse.
 An addicted person has a chance to get clean if he can find an effective rehab.

-For forty-seven years, the Narconon program has been helping the addicted work their way back to healthy, sober lives.
-The long-term program offered at a Narconon facility never uses any drug as part of treatment programs.
-Instead, nutritional supplements help a person begin to build his strength and mental balance back up, as deficiencies resulting from drug abuse can crash a person's mind and body.
+For nearly five decades, the Narconon program has been helping the addicted work their way back to healthy, sober lives.
+The eight to ten week program offered at a Narconon facility never uses any drug as part of treatment programs.
+Instead, nutritional supplements help a person begin to build his strength and mental balance back up, as deficiencies resulting from drug abuse can crash a person’s mind and body.
 Gentle procedures help a person stay oriented and positive while he (or she) goes through withdrawal.

 Once through withdrawal, each person is guided through a unique life skills training program that begins to return self-control and clarity.
 By learning basic communication skills, a person begins to engage once again with people around him.
 By engaging, it is possible for a person to begin to get involved in his own recovery to a much greater degree.